About The Orphanage

 The St. Dorcas Orphanage is located near Kipcheria in western, rural Kenya and provides a safe home for over thirty children and young people from the age of 7 years.

 The children are cared for by Matron Juliette and 3 other members of staff, all paid by H&A Marketing, York.

 The orphanage is located in a very poor and remote area close to the Ugandan border at an altitude of 7,000ft.
 The closest town, Bungoma is approximately 30 miles away.

 The current orphanage was opened in August 2013, after the land the original orphanage was located on became insecure.

 The orphanage is supported by H&A, a company that makes children’s toiletries, based in York.
-Angela Hall, MD at H&A, heard about the situation of the orphanage via the Bungoma Calling charity.
-As H&A is a children’s product company, it made sense to Angela that some of the profits made selling products to children in the UK should be shared with children who are significantly in need.
-H&A allocated funds to build an orphanage on a new site with facilities to improve the children’s quality of life and also give them security.
+As H&A is a children’s product company, it made sense to them that some of the profits made selling products to children in the UK should be shared with children who are significantly in need.
+H&A allocated funds to build an orphanage on a new site in 2013 with facilities to improve the children’s quality of life and also give them security.

-The second chicken shed was recently built and new chicks are added every 18 months.
-The milk from the orphanage cow is important to the children’s diet and any excess is sold locally.
+We now have a second chicken shed and new chicks are added every 18 months.
+The milk from the orphanage cow is important to the children’s diet.
 Maize and beans, which form the staple diet, are both grown in the fields belonging to the orphanage.
 There is also a vegetable patch.